 Bobolice is a town in the West Pomerania Province, Koszalin county.
 It is situated between Koszalin and Szczecinek, in the Bytowskie Lake District.
 The river Chociel runs through the town and Chlewo lake is located nearby.

-The first Jews settled in Bobolice in 1717, although the fee of 6 thalers for settling in town was already established in 1712.
-Some records from 1717 mention that David Salomon from Złotów (Flatow) lived there temporarily, together with 5 other Jews.
+First Jews settled in Bobolice in 1717, although the fee of 6 thalers for settling in town was already established in 1712.
+Some records form 1717 mention that David Salomon from Złotów (Flatow) lived there temporarily together with five other Jews.
 As the situation in Poland was very unstable, they searched refuge in Bobolice.
-Salomon applied to get a permit to settle in Szczecinek (Neustettin).
-Michael Fischel lived in Bobolice since 1728.
-He paid 19 thalers and 4 groschen for the protection of the state.
+Salomon applied to get a permit to settle in Szczecinek (Neustettin) at that time.
+Since 1728 Michael Fischelm who paid 19 thalers and 4 groschen for the protection of the stated, lived in Bobolice.
 Even though he did not have a “good certificate”, as the report “Über das Judenwesen in Hinterpommern” (“Jewish Population in West Pomerania”) from 1731 put it, he was granted privileges on October 28th ,1718 for the price of 41 thalers.
-In 1737 seven people lived in Fischel’s household- him, his wife, his sons David and Mendel, his daughter Maria and two servants.
-He had one more son and daughter, but they lived in Poland.
+In 1737 seven people lived in Fischel's household – he, his wife, his sons David and Mendel, his daughter Maria and two servants.
+He had one more son and daughter although they lived in Poland.
 In the 1750s there were already 14 Jews living in Bobolice- their names are mentioned in the book.
 In 1764 they paid a fee of 25 thalers and 12 groshen for protection.
-There was a list of Pomeranian Jews, who “in return for protection were obliged to sell goods from the local factory for a certain price abroad”.
-Jacub Moses from Bobolice was also on this list.
+There was a list of Pomeranian Jews who “in return for protection were obliged to sell goods from the local factory for a certain price abroad" then.
+Jacob Moses from Bobolice was on this list, as well.
 As it was stated on a receipt from April 22nd 1767, he paid 600 thalers to the government in Berlin.
 When in 1779 Israel Salomon, a Jew living in Karlino (Körlin), wanted to marry Henne Isaac from Bobolice, he had to accept wool from the government and export china in return of their permission.
-In 1782 the number of Jews living in Bobolice was 22, and two years later- 25.
+According to data, there were 22 Jews living in Bobolice in 1782 and two years later 25.
 As it happened in other Pomeranian towns, exclusive right to trade amber was passed on to a Jewish merchant.
 In 1785 the government in Berlin rejected a request of the Bobolice merchants to forbid Jews to trade in paper, gunpowder, scrap metal and white and blue starch.
 They reasoned their decision stating that “neither a union of merchants, nor a guild is entitled to exclusive trade of those goods”.
 This was a regulation issued by Pommersche Kammer (Pomerania Chamber).
-In 1807-1812 the magistrate was about to bring an action against Jews not affiliated in a union.
-After 1810 the number of Jews in Bobolice increased, mainly because Jews fro
+In 1807-1812 the magistrate was about to bring an action against Jews form Bobolice not affiliated in a union.
+After 1810 the number of Jews living in the town increased, mainly because Jews f

 With your financial contribution towards the development of a town description, a photo documentation or other activities, you will be awarded a donation certificate.